DarkoGNU/Waifu2xFlutter/README.md

 # waifu2x_flutter

 Waifu2x GUI in Flutter.
-The project was abandoned by me due to technical difficulties.
 Basic GUI is done, waifu2x isn't implemented.
+I'm currently not working on waifu2x_flutter, but I want to finish it one day.

 ## Screenshots